 Austria is literally the centre of Europe.
 It is bordered by an extraordinary number of countries: Germany, the Czech Republic, Slovakia, Hungary, Slovenia, Italy, Switzerland and Liechtenstein.
 The country is known for its incredible beauty, in part provided by the gorgeous mountain ranges and idyllic lakes.
 From big cities to quaint towns, there are a number of stunning places to visit in Austria.

 Few towns can say that another country has entirely replicated it because it’s so beautiful.
 Hallstadt – also in the Salzkammergut region – claims this unique honour.
-Its idyllic mountain and lake views make it one of the most exquisite places to go in Austria.
+Its idyllic mountain and lake views make it one of the most exquisite places to visit in Austria.

 The climate of the Wachau valley makes it ideal for wine production, and today its wines are in high demand.
 The rolling hills and pleasant countryside terrain make it popular with cyclists too.